304 North Cardinal St.

 - Cut or shred large pieces into smaller pieces.

-- Mix everything together in a compost heap, bin, or tumbler.
+- Mix everything together in a heap, compost bin, tumbler, or electric composter.

 - Add water and air on a regular basis.

-Despite the steps being rather simple, there are quite a few questions that can arise during composting.
-Whenever doubts arise, its reassuring to remember that organic materials will all eventually turn into compost with or without your help!
+There are quite a few questions that can arise during composting.
+Fortunately, it’s reassuring to remember that organic materials will all eventually turn into compost with or without your help!
 Read on to learn exactly how to compost effectively at home.

 “It’s really hard to mess up compost so badly that you get no compost at all.”Brett L. Markham, The MiniFarming Guide to Composting